 Monitor data in motion

 It is important to understand how data is used and to identify behaviour that puts data at risk.
-Organizations need to monitor data in motion to gain visibility into what’s happening to their sensitive data and to determine the scope of the issues that their data loss prevention strategy should address.
+Organisations need to monitor data in motion to gain visibility into what’s happening to their sensitive data and to determine the scope of the issues that their DLP strategy should address.

 Communicate and develop controls

 The next step is to work with business line managers to understand why this is happening and to create controls for reducing data risk.
 At the beginning of a DLP program, data usage controls may be simple.
 Controls can target common behaviours that most line managers would agree are risky.
 As the DLP program matures, organisations can develop more granular, fine-tuned controls to reduce specific risks.